-Three months later, 70 per cent of the women had actually gained some fat mass during the programme, despite their increased activity.
+Three months later, 70 percent of the women had gained some fat mass during the programme, despite their increased activity.

-While the study could not conclude the exact reasons for the weight gain, researchers believe that the participants who gained weight consumed more food believing that they had burned enough kilocalories to justify the extra food.
+While the study could not conclude the exact reasons for the weight gain, researchers believe that the participants who gained weight consumed more food, resulting in a higher calorie intake, believing that they had burned enough kilocalories to justify the extra food.

 "Caloric restriction coupled with regular exercise helps to reduce weight safely and sustainably," says Ms Chow.
 By eating the same amount while exercising more, a sustainable energy deficit can be created.